Image by VAWiley from iStock

 Vision Without Balance Is Risky

-The best architects are the ones who can inspire belief while remaining open to challenge and adaptation.
+The best architects can inspire belief while remaining open to challenge and adaptation.

 Final Thought: The Courage to Believe, the Discipline to Validate